HaywardMorihara/2021FebGameJam/README.md

 # Polishing TODOS:
 - Message at the start of the level (helpful for tutorial)

+Friday:
 - Playtesting
-- Improve HUD
-- Improve Main Menu
-- Improve Level Menu
 - Worldbuild (Shrinking snowman)
 - Redo Walker Sprite
 - Redo Tile 1
 - Redo Tile 2
 - Redo Tile 3
-- Make it clear that you've won vs loss
+- Improve HUD (Make it clear that you've won vs loss)
+- Improve Main Menu
+- Improve Level Menu
-- Music
+- Publish

+# Enhanements
+- Stop player from placing a block that would make the level impossible
 - Sound Effects
 - App Icon
+- Music
 - Drag and place blocks (instead of individual presses)
 - Have a "Best Time"
 - There are still bugs with the walker not completing the path sometimes.
 Unable to reproduce reliably
 - It seems like the longest maze is actually the horizontal lanes? vs any of the other optimal ones?

-# PUBLISH TO ALL PLATFORMS!

-# Possible Features
 - Multiple Walkers?
 - Multiple Destinations?

 # Level Design:
 - Starting positions
-- Beginning # of blocks
+- Beginning # unmovable blocks
 - Limit # of blocks

 # Notes: